-As the final interviews approach for the latest placement of our Cameron Mackintosh Resident Composer Scheme at West Yorkshire Playhouse, Becky Applin reflects on her time as Resident Composer at Mercury Theatre Colchester/New Wolsey Ipswich and Dougal Irvine on his at Royal & Derngate.
+Resident Composer Blogs: Resident composers, Becky Applin and Dougal Irvine reflected on their experiences following the completion of their respective placements.
 For any composers considering applying for future residencies this is essential reading.
 As you will see, the residencies have had a profound impact on both Becky and Dougal’s careers.
-In fact, before he applied Dougal was considering leaving musical theatre altogether…

-“Through the Resident Composer Scheme I have worked on an amazing variety of types of shows and platforms.
-Meeting and working with lots of different directors and creatives has been incredibly valuable and I hope has been the start of collaborations that will carry on into the future”
+“Through the Resident Composer Scheme I have worked on an amazing variety of shows and platforms.
+Meeting and working with lots of different directors and creatives has been incredibly valuable and I hope has been the start of collaborations that will carry on into the future”.

 “I owe a huge amount to the Cameron Mackintosh Resident Composer Scheme.
 It pretty much kept me in the business”.